 After about 10 minutes, when I could see the color changing, I turned down my heat and added my tomato puree.
 Stir thoroughly so that every grain of rice is coated and keep stirring so it will not scorch.
 Do this for about 8-10 minutes.
 Most of the liquid will have cooked off and the rice will be somewhat dry again.

 Finally, we can pour in our broth, salt, and veggies.
-I used low-sodium veggie broth and about ½ tsp of salt.
+I used low-sodium veggie broth and about ½ teaspoon of salt.
 Stir very well and increase the heat to a low boil.
 THEN DO NOT STIR AGAIN.
 We want to cook this over med-high to high heat, UNCOVERED, for 20 minutes - or until most of the liquid has been absorbed.
 Remember - don't touch it.

 Next, take a clean kitchen towel and carefully cover the pan (you gas stove people be very careful) and cover that with the lid to the pan.
 Turn the heat down to it's LOWEST setting and wait 5 minutes.